e271828e/Flight.jl/prototypes/kernel/README.md

 run end is absent.
 The keywords are view policies, never trajectory-determining, and increment 9's publication stand-in retires.

+**Increment 12 — the device contract: tasks, the handle, and the run's end.**
+§11.6's authoring contract in full — `init!`/`loop`/`shutdown!`/`unblock!`
+with no-op resource defaults and an error-throwing `loop` fallback, the framework wrapper with its `DeviceCrash` catch, `shutdown!` guaranteed on every exit path and `should_abort` (now an `attach!` keyword) consulted at departure — behind the handle `attach!` constructs and returns: the capability carrier, read/stage/control and never the `Simulation`. `run!` takes §11.1's topology — the §12.4 pre-spawn init bracket in attachment order, one run-scoped task per live entry, the loop moving to a spawned task when a `needs_calling_task` holder is rostered while the calling task runs that body inline through the identical wrapper — and §12.4's tail closes every run: stop observed at frame top, final snapshot, sticky stopped, waits woken, `unblock!`, the join under `join_timeout` (the deployment keyword D-198 promoted, one shared deadline) with `DeviceJoinTimeout` abandonment.
+Beneath it, exactly the minimal §12 slices: §12.1's stop word alone, §12.3's counter-plus-condition wait with the normative publication order and the boundary ordinal riding in the snapshot, §12.2's per-frame yield with devices rostered.
+The device-staging stand-in retires; the log's terminal endpoint is now §12.4's run-end snapshot in fact.

     julia --project=. test/runtests.jl

 ## What is real here